openmodelingfoundation/meillionen/meillionen-docs/intro.md

 9. You can track the status of your proposed changes here: https://github.com/openmodelingfoundation/openmodelingfoundation.github.io/pulls.
 You should receive email notifications when the proposed change has received additional comments or questions, been reviewed, or been merged into the main document.

 Be sure to follow our [contributor code of conduct](https://openmodelingfoundation.github.io/contribute/code-of-conduct/)

-### Making your model easy to couple

-In order to make your model easy to couple with later down the road you should

-- Separate IO from the rest of your code (NetLogo already encourages this)
-- Have sufficient documentation that you and others can later understand and modify the model
-- Adopt standard practices for package development in your modeling and language community including package management, file structure, continuous integration

 ### Model Interoperability Toolkit (meillionen)